 Which is why encryption becomes more important; Not just to protect your files from 3rd-party access and not just to prevent a thief from accessing it even if your laptop was stolen… But also to make sure that the deleted files can never be restored by a 3rd-party.

-Linux Support for Encryption
+Linux Encryption Support

 Almost all Linux distributions do support disk encryption by default at the time of installation, such as Ubuntu, Fedora, Mint, openSUSE… Almost all of them.
 All you have to do during installation is to toggle one checkbox (In the image above for example), and that’s it.